The Ultimate Donor Acknowledgment Letter Guide For Free

 2. Organization’s Name

-You might print the letter on your official letterhead which may have the name and logo of your organization.
+You might print the letter on your official letterhead, which may have the name and logo of your organization.
 However, you still have to include the official name of your organization within the letter.

 3. Contribution Details